How to Have a Healthy on Vacation, and Enjoy it!

-As a fitness professional, it’s probably no surprise I fall into the latter category.
-I’ve been in the gym of a hotel at 7am (I was training for a half marathon so I’m OK with that choice) and I’ve found myself fretting about not getting in my 30 miles a week or figuring out what to eat in the morning if I don’t have a kitchen.
-Then I remember every vacation I went on where I didn’t workout much, if at all, and didn’t gain weight, and was able to run 5 miles the day after getting home.
-I’ve always resumed my routine once back home and my body tends to thank me for the extra recovery and working out feels great since I allowed myself to miss it.
+As a fitness professional, it’s probably no surprise I fall into the save-the-routine-at-all-costs category.
+I’ve been in the gym of a hotel at 7am, because I was training for a half marathon, and I’ve found myself fretting about figuring out what to eat in the morning if I don’t have a kitchen.

-By all means, get your endorphin fix, but keep experiences and wonder at the forefront of your vacation.
-It’d be a shame to look back on your travels and have your memory be of the hotel gym or the stress you felt trying to find the healthiest restaurant.
+By all means, get your endorphin fix, but keep experiences and enjoyment forefront of your vacation.
+It’d be a shame to look back on your travels and have your memory be of a hotel gym, or the stress of finding the healthiest restaurant.
 Get out there and explore!